Text by CLOT Magazine

 From the Unsound open call, artists selected include Pimpon; duo dmstfcn with an interactive lecture-performance set in a 3D simulation of a supermarket; Kat Zavada and Martix Navrot with the performance Metaverse Consulting.
 In addition, Abbey Pusz and Jak Ritger will run a virtual artist residency inside Unsound Discord; it starts on September 9th and picks up on their previous work with Do Not Research and New Models to further the themes of devirtualisation and community building in evolving media ecosystems.

-Stay tuned; more info about the discourse programme and final announcements are coming soon.
+Stay tuned; more info about the discourse program and final announcements are coming soon.